frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 The architecture is organized around three main security functions:

-- **OSINT & Dark Web Monitoring** — dedicated environment for OSINT research, Dark Web access and external intelligence collection.
+- **OSINT & Dark Web Monitoring**: dedicated environment for OSINT research, Dark Web access and external intelligence collection.
-- **SIEM & Log Management** — environment used to collect and analyze security-related events generated within the monitored systems.
+- **SIEM & Log Management**: environment used to collect and analyze security-related events generated within the monitored systems.
-- **Penetration Testing** — dedicated environment for controlled reconnaissance and vulnerability assessment.
+- **Penetration Testing**: dedicated environment for controlled reconnaissance and vulnerability assessment.

 This separation helps reduce interaction between potentially risky research activities and the other components of the laboratory while providing a structured workflow from external intelligence collection to internal investigation and technical validation.